digst/IT-System-AP/SYS-AP/README.md

 | **sys:producesDataset** skaber_datasæt@da | dcat:Distribution |dataset distribution which the IT system produces | |

 # dcat:Dataset (Class)
-Definition: A collection of data, published or curated by a single agent, and available for access or download in one or more formats
+Definition: A collection of data, published or curated by a single agent, and available for access or download in one or more representations.

 ![Dataset](https://github.com/digst/IT-System-AP/blob/master/SYS-AP/docs/img/Dataset.png "Dataset")